 Micronic Mydata receives order from Asia

-Micronic Mydata has received an order for a laser based mask writer Sigma7700 from a semiconductor manufacturer in Asia.
-The system is scheduled for delivery during 3Q/2011.
+Micronic Mydata received an order for a Prexision-8 mask writer from a customer in Asia today.
+The system is expected to be delivered during 2012.

-"The order strengthens our strong position at the customer, who already has systems from Micronic Mydata in production and who is now in need of more capacity", said Peter Uddfors, president and CEO for Micronic Mydata AB.
-“We are pleased to say that we got this order in competition with other players."
+Micronic Mydata’s Prexision series mask writer has been developed to manufacture the most advanced photomasks which are utilized in the production of flat panel displays.
+These displays are used in everything from large TV panels to tablets and other mobile electronics products.

+“The trend is towards more mobile electronics products which require higher resolution displays and thus more advanced photomasks, a demand which Micronic Mydata’s Prexision-8 system meets well,” says Peter Uddfors, President and CEO of Micronic Mydata AB.

 Innovation centre opens at Lockheed Martin in Orlando Necessity is said to be the mother of invention.
 Well, Lockheed Martin has now...